-A total of 90 credit hours of graduate-level coursework is required for the Ph.D. in Computer Science from IU’s Luddy School of Informatics, Computing, and Engineering in Indianapolis.
+A total of 90 credit hours of graduate-level coursework is required for the Ph.D. in Computer Science at Indiana Univeristy’s Luddy School of Informatics, Computing, and Engineering in Indianapolis.

 Ph.D. candidates must take at least 24 credit hours of courses in computer science at or above the 500 level.
 Courses for nonmajors (CSCI-A) do not count.